All About Lichen Planus

 There’s no curative treatment for this condition.
 Some types become chronic and very difficult to control, such as oral and planopilaris.

 Thus, the goal of the medical professional is to control the patient’s symptoms.
-If the lesions are serious, they also seek to reduce healing by accelerating them.
+If the lesions are serious, doctors also seek to accelerate their healing.

 Some of the therapeutic options are: